 Budget supermarket, Aldi, has boosted its recycling rate by switching some of its black plastic fruit and vegetable packaging out for clear plastic packaging, which is much more easily recycled.

 The rest of Aldi’s black packaging will be phased out as part of the company’s commitment to making sure all of its packaging is recyclable, reusable or compostable by 2025.
-This simple change from clear to black plastic will divert 265 tonnes of plastic from landfill annually.
+This simple change from black to clear plastic will divert 265 tonnes of plastic from landfill annually.

 “Cutting waste is part of Aldi’s DNA and we have a longstanding commitment to minimise our impact on the environment.
 That’s why we are doing all we can to cut the amount of unnecessary packaging and plastics we use and are working to ensure all our packaging can be either reused, recycled or composted by 2025.”

 Walleczek also said:

 “One part of that is to prevent plastic going to landfill by using materials that are easier to recycle – like these clear trays – but also to ensure that there is a demand for recycled plastic by using it in products like our pasta pots.”